 #8.
 Use wood ash when you get stuck.

-I was able to try this out myself and I am happy to report back that this little tip work amazingly well!
+For my northern friends, I use it in a pinch to help get traction when stuck in the snow.
+I was able to try this out myself, and I am happy to report back that this little tip work amazingly well!

-Just a small shovel of ash in front and back of each tire gave me enough traction to get out when I was stuck in my own driveway last winter.
+How to Add: Just a small shovel of ash in front and back of each tire gave me enough traction to get out when I was stuck in my own driveway last winter.

 SLCG PRO TIP: Do not use too much or you will have a mess in your driveway come spring.
-If you have a concrete driveway you might want to remove it when you are done to keep the springtime mess down a bit.
+If you have a concrete driveway, you might want to remove it when you are done to keep the springtime mess down a bit.

 #9.
 Wood ash for soap.